 Fig. 2.
-An example of drawing and running a Büchi automaton with GOAL (in a preference setting with slightly larger fonts for readability).
-The inset window in Part (a) is the dialog window for updating the accepting states.
+An example of drawing and running a Büchi automaton with GOAL.
+The inset window in Part (a) shows the set of accepting states.
 In Part (b), the pair of "{" and "}" in the input indicates an infinite repetition.
 The bottom pane shows every reachable configuration (including the state and the remaining input) of the automaton on the input, each box representing a configuration.
 In each box, the lighter part of the input has been consumed by the automaton (which leads the automaton to the state in the same box) and the darker part is the remaining input to be consumed.
-Currently, the first input symbol p has been consumed and the automaton is in either s0 or s1.
-When an accepting run is found, the path corresponding to the run will be highlighted.